Record-Breaking Academic and Athletic Year Continues for Penn State Student-Athletes

 Coaches Caravan To Make 12 Stops April 30-May 9 in Pennsylvania and Mid-Atlantic

-Having been involved in all aspects of the Penn State men's volleyball program as a player, assistant coach and head coach, 2008 AVCA National Coach of the Year Mark Pavlik now enters his 19th year at the helm in Happy Valley.
+Having been involved in all aspects of the Penn State men's volleyball program as a player, assistant coach and head coach, 2008 AVCA National Coach of the Year Mark Pavlik now enters his 20th year at the helm of the Nittany Lion men's volleyball team in Happy Valley.

-Capturing the 2008 NCAA National Championship and helping build the Nittany Lions into one of the premier men's volleyball powers in the nation, Pavlik has compiled a career record of 437-126, winning more than 77 percent of his matches.
-Within the Eastern Intercollegiate Volleyball Association (EIVA), Pavlik's teams have been even more dominating, racking up 197wins and only suffering five league losses in 17 years (.975).
+Capturing the 2008 NCAA National Championship and helping to build the Nittany Lions into one of the premier men's volleyball powers in the nation, Pavlik has compiled a career record of 460-134, winning 77 percent of his matches.
+Within the Eastern Intercollegiate Volleyball Association (EIVA), Pavlik's teams have been even more dominating, racking up 210 wins and only suffering six league losses in 18 years (.972).

 A 1982 graduate of Penn State and the 2007, 2008 and 2009 EIVA Coach of the Year, Pavlik has experienced Penn State from all perspectives.
 As a player, he was a setter under legendary coach Tom Tait.
 For five years prior to his promotion, Pavlik served as Coach Tom Peterson's top assistant.
 During that time, the Nittany Lions compiled a 111-39 record and made four NCAA Tournament appearances, highlighted by the 1994 national title.